mguardarini/twitter-web-clone/README.md

 # I tried to clone twitter web page

-So, first of all i tried to clone twitter web site, but when i developed the login interface, i find something isn't cool or really beautiful, like button of "Log in" aside textfield, so a i changed this button for someone more cool 🎉.
+So, first of all, i was studing this library material-ui and decide tried to clone twitter web site, but when i developed the login interface.
+I thinked  find "Log in" button isnt cool or really beautiful, so i changed this button for something more cool 🎉.
 Therefore this is my version of twitter web page.

+I really need developed more components in this interface, because i using a print of images to create the dashboard image and now understood who this is image is create with css.

 ![Twitter Login](screenshot/twitter-login.PNG)